gempix-ai/GemPix-Image-Generator/README.md

-# Gempix Image Generator
+# GemPix Image Generator

-Gempix Image Generator is a free text-to-image generator, powered by Gempix Image with Gempix, that turns text prompts into stunning images.
+[GemPix Image Generator](https://gempix.ai/image-generator) is a free text-to-image generator, powered by GemPix Image with GemPix, that turns text prompts into stunning images.

-## How to Create Images with Gempix
+## How to Create Images with GemPix

 ### Step 1: Describe your image